-Following bid writing best practice will increase your chances of success when completing both PQQs and tenders.
+Throughout the bid management process, following bid writing best practice will increase your chances of success when completing PQQs (pre-qualifying questionnaires), SQs (selection questionnaires) and tenders.

 Analyse the tender

-Before you begin to complete the submission, first analyse both the contract and the tender.
-Does your company have a good chance of success?
-Do not bid if there is a large chance of failure.
+Before you begin to complete your tender submission, first analyse both the contract and the tender, and ask yourself some key questions; fundamentally, does your company have a good chance of success?
+Do not bid if there is a large chance of failure as it is a waste of time, resource, and money.
+Ultimately, you should consider not bidding if you:

 - Are non-compliant